-Antimicrobial stewardship promotes optimal antimicrobial prescribing.
-The aim of the Commission’s work on antimicrobial stewardship is to improve the safe and appropriate use of antimicrobials, reduce patient harm and decrease the incidence of antimicrobial resistance in Australian hospitals.
+Antimicrobial stewardship includes the range of activities that promote optimal antimicrobial prescribing.
+The aim of the Commission’s work on antimicrobial stewardship is to improve the safe and appropriate use of antimicrobials, reduce patient harm and prevent and contain antimicrobial resistance in Australia.

-Inappropriate and over use of antimicrobials contributes to the emergence of resistant bacteria and causes patient harm.
-Patients with antimicrobial-resistant infections are more likely to experience ineffective treatment, recurrent infection, delayed recovery or even death.
+Inappropriate and overuse of antimicrobials contributes to the emergence and increase in resistant bacteria and causes patient harm.
+Patients with antimicrobial-resistant infections are more likely to experience ineffective treatment, recurrent infection, delayed recovery, or even death.

 The Preventing and Controlling Healthcare-Associated Infections Standard requires all health service organisations to have an AMS program that: